mayathesci/Data-Analysis-Portfolio-/README.md

 # Data-Analysis-Portfolio-

-Curiosity drives every project you'll find here.
 Every dataset tells a story.
-My goal is to uncover that story and turn it into insights that help people make better decisions.
+My goal is to uncover that story and transform data into insights that drive better decision making.

 With a master's degree in Psychology and a background in research, I've spent years asking meaningful questions, analyzing complex data, and translating findings into actionable insights.
-Today, I'm expanding that foundation through data analytics, building technical expertise in SQL, Excel, Tableau, and data visualization while pursuing a Master of Science in Data Analytics beginning in Fall 2026.
+Today, I'm expanding that foundation by building technical expertise in SQL, Excel, Tableau, and data visualization while pursuing a Master of Science in Data Analytics beginning in Fall 2026.

-This portfolio showcases projects that combine analytical thinking, research, and technical skills to solve real-world problems.
+This portfolio showcases projects that combine my research experience, analytical thinking, and technical skills to solve real-world problems.
 Thank you for taking the time to explore my work.